 A solar purchase is exactly what it sounds like.
 The customer pays for the complete cost of the project upfront and is responsible for maintaining and repairing the system.
-After the initial investment, essentially all the electric generated from the system is free.
+After the initial investment, essentially all the electricity generated from the system is free.

 There are advantages and disadvantages of both a solar lease and solar purchase.
 With more than half of all residential solar systems installed today in the US being leased projects, we are starting to see a pattern of where the advantages and disadvantages are becoming more apparent.

 Customers who are in a solar lease and decide to sell their home are required to find a credit-worthy buyer to take over the solar lease.
 Even though there are savings with the lease arrangement for the potential buyer, it will narrow down the field of potential purchasers significantly.
 Also, contrary to a direct buy, leased project rarely raise the value of the home.

 Leases are often marketed to customers as a way of benefiting from solar but not having to worry about the maintenance or repair of the solar system.
 However, these maintenance and repair fears are often exaggerated by solar lease companies to make the deal happen.
 Our experience tells us that there is very little that goes wrong with a solar project, because of the lack of moving parts in a solar system.
 However, customers considering buying a solar project should still take the precaution of allocating some funds for maintenance and repair cost when reviewing the investment.
 Additionally, Paradise Energy Solutions has a 10-year workmanship warranty with all of our installations.

 In a solar lease, the solar leasing company receives all of the tax credits and government incentives towards solar lease project.
 In contrast, in a solar purchase, you receive these large government incentives when the solar system is purchased.
 Essentially, customers who lease a solar system are walking away from a 26% tax credit of the project cost and other incentives that may be available in their state.